-Below is a collection of some of the pieces of news journalism I have created.
+Below is a compilation of some of the best pieces of journalism I have curated.

 Level One TV Package, May 2016.

 ARTICLE 1: POLICE SEEK VOLUNTEERS AMIDST NEW MONEY-SAVING SCHEME